-Specializing in Integrative Mental Health, EMDR, and CBT
+Specializing in Integrative Mental Health, EMDR, CBT, Somatics, and Nutrition

 Integrative mental health is a new paradigm for understanding how mental health symptoms like depression and anxiety are impacted by several factors.
 The holistic approach to mental health recognizes that both the mind and the body work collaboratively to create homeostasis, i.e., a health stable state.
 When we experience mental health distress, like depression and anxiety, it signals that the system is not working in a healthy regulated way.
 Integrative mental health is based on research involving cognitive science, stress functioning, nutrition and gut biomes research, and physiological systems.
 The human body, as a feedback mechanism, is influenced by biological processes, psychological processes, and social processes together.
 Our approach is focused on the whole system mind-body approach.